 Our lord and saviour GabeN's company pointed out that these legal conclusions lead to a threat, whereby failing to implement a solution by June 20 will result in prosecution.
 Unfortunately, the response wasn't clear on how to go about the task.

 Instead, they contained a simple, yet menacing statement saying "Loot boxes contravene the law if the in-game goods are transferable.
 Loot boxes do not contravene the law if the in-game goods are not transferable."
 Of course, this is far from a proper conclusion, since Valve intends to work with the Gaming Authority so they "may refine their legal demands and we can find a solution that is less inconvenient."

 Having said that, we're unsure whether EA's FIFA 18 and Rocket League had to do the same, seeing as how the Dutch Gaming Authority's ruling involved them as well.
-With neighbouring Belgium doing something similar, although with threats of fines and prison time , it seems like the Old Lady will be the first to do away with loot boxes.
+With neighbouring Belgium doing something similar, although with threats of , it seems like the Old Lady will be the first to do away with loot boxes.
 And no, I'm not talking about Juventus either.